Citizens United, U.S. Supreme Court decision, endures eight years after Obama prime-time attack

 Kagan snared by book ban

 When the justices first heard the case, the government was represented by Deputy Solicitor General Malcolm Stewart who, when cornered by Justice Alito, said that under current law, the government could ban books that had pointed political content.
-While that answer was correct, it “seemed to take the justice back a bit,” Mr. Boos said.
+Although that answer was correct, it “seemed to take the justice back a bit,” Mr. Boos said.
 He and Mr. Olson hit that point in briefs before the rehearing.

 “When the government of the United States of America claims the authority to ban books because of their political speech, something has gone terribly wrong and it is as sure a sign as any that a return to first principles is in order,” they wrote.

-Answering that charge fell to the Obama administration’s new solicitor general, who happened to be Elena Kagan.
-Long a legal academic and past dean of Harvard Law, the rehearing of Citizens United on Sept.
+Answering that charge fell to the Obama administration’s new solicitor general, who happened to be Elena Kagan, a longtime legal academic and past dean of Harvard Law School.
+The rehearing of Citizens United on Sept.
 9, 2009, marked the first case of any kind at any level Ms. Kagan had ever argued in public, Mr. Olson said.
-She tried to walk back the claim about books, but when the justices asked her if pamphlets could perhaps be banned she said in some cases they could.
+She tried to walk back the claim about books, but when the justices asked her if pamphlets could perhaps be banned, she said in some cases they could.

 “Right then I knew we’d won the case,” Mr. Olson recalled.
 “I mean, pamphlets?
 Have you ever heard of Thomas Paine?”